openconfig/gnoi/docs/simplified_bootstrapping.md

 The first installed certificate and CA certificate pool is used for the gNOI and gNMI services.
 No other certificates should be installed during the default stage.
-If the certificate ID is specified, then that becomes the associated certificate ID for the gNMI/gNOI service.
-If none is specified then one is assigned by the Target.
+The certificate ID specified, becomes the associated certificate ID for the gNMI/gNOI service.

 ##### Target behaviour